Jelosus2/dsc-events/README.md

 	console.log('Online!')
 })

-const dscWebhook = new WebhookAPI(Client, { ApiToken: 'YOUR-DSC-BEST-BOT-API-TOKEN' }) // add the discord client and the dsc.best api token of your bot dscWebhook.discordJSVersion('v12') // If you are a v13 user you don't have to write this line

 app.post('/endpointname', (req, res) => {
-	dscWebhook.getWebhookData(req)
+	const info = dscClient.webhooks(req)

 	const webhookEmbed = new Discord.MessageEmbed()
-	.setDescription(`${dscWebhook.username} has voted, and now i have ${dscWebhook.votes} votes`)
+	.setDescription(`${info.eventData.user.username} has voted, and now i have ${info.eventData.votes} votes`)

-	dscWebhook.sendWebhook(webhookEmbed, 'Channel id', 'Reaction unicode') // Reaction is not required })
+	info.sendWebhook(webhookEmbed, {
+		channelId: '856544223801245736', // Here goes the id the channel where you want to send the embed
+		reaction: '💟', // Reaction not required (reaction must be a reaction unicode), support animated, normal and custom emojis
+		discordJSVersion: 'v13' //We support v12 too (if you are a v13 user this line is optional) })
+})

 app.listen(3000, console.log('Server listening on port 3000'))